Illumina/strelka/src/markdown/strelkaDeveloperGuide.md

 =======================

 This guide provides:
-* Protocols for contributing new or modified methods
+* protocols for contributing new or modified methods
-* Methods to debug stability or runtime issues
+* methods to debug stability or runtime issues
-* Methods to debug suspected false or missing variant calls
+* methods to debug suspected false or missing variant calls
-* Some high-level architectural documentation
+* high-level architectural documentation

 Information is added as pertinent questions/discussions come up in the contributor community, so this guide is not intended to provide complete coverage of the above topics.